ellafsd/instagram/README.md

 # 📸 Instagram

-This is a **React Native** Instagram-inspired project that features a homepage displaying posts with images, captions, likes, and comments.
+This is a **React Native** Instagram-inspired project.
 Users can navigate through different sections, including Home, Search, Reels, Shop, and Profile.

 ## 📸 Screenshots